kwiksher/blog/privacy_policy.md

 * We will not without your express consent provide your personal information to any third parties for the purpose of direct marketing.

-* All our website financial transactions are handled through our payment services provider, PayPal.
-You can review the PayPal privacy policy at www.paypal.com.
-We will share information with PayPal only to the extent necessary for the purposes of processing payments you make via our website and dealing with complaints and queries relating to such payments.

 We may use your personal information to:

-1. administer the website;
+1.  administer the website and mobile applications;
-1. improve your browsing experience by personalizing the website;
+2.  improve your browsing and application experience by personalizing the website and applications;
-1. enable your use of the services available on the website;
+3.  enable your use of the services available on the website and applications;
-1. send to you goods purchased via the website, and supply to you services purchased via the website;
-1. send statements and invoices to you, and collect payments from you;
-1. send you general (non-marketing) commercial communications;
+4.  send you general (non-marketing) commercial communications;
-1. send you email notifications which you have specifically requested;
+5.  send you email notifications which you have specifically requested;
-1. send to you [our newsletter and other] marketing communications relating to our business which we think may be of interest to you, where you have specifically agreed to this, by email or similar technology (you can inform us at any time if you no longer require marketing communications)
+6.  send to you \[our newsletter and other] marketing communications relating to our business which we think may be of interest to you, where you have specifically agreed to this, by email or similar technology (you can inform us at any time if you no longer require marketing communications)
-1. provide third parties with statistical information about our users – but this information will not be used to identify any individual user;
+7.  provide third parties with statistical information about our users – but this information will not be used to identify any individual user;
-1. deal with enquiries and complaints made by or about you relating to the website; and
+8.  deal with enquiries and complaints made by or about you relating to the website and applications; and
-1. other uses.
+9.  other uses.

 ### Community Forum and Comments

 * When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 * Comments may be checked through an automated spam detection service.